iErdem1/mbta_departure_board/README.md

 - Unit tests needs to be add.
 - Frontend of the code needs a lot of improvements.
 For instance, I used `inline styling` for frontend because of the size of the project but makes code looks ugly.
 Can be sophisticated.
 - I could not find time to add `docstring`.
 If you have any further questions about the code itself, please do not hesitate to reach out.
+- Sometimes(really rare) api sends broken trip detail data.
+I saw on the logs but I couldn't regenerate to prevent it.
+If it happens, restart the server.

 # REFERENCES
 - Digital-7 Font: http://www.styleseven.com/